 How Cyber Attacks Affect Individuals and How You can Help Keep them Safe

 Cybercrime generates many headlines, with huge data breaches at major corporations and computing systems of government agencies being shut down for ransom.
 But cybercrime isn't just a major issue for big businesses and national governments.
-Cybercriminals target individuals as relentlessly as they go after large companies and organizations.
+Cybercriminals target individuals as relentlessly as large companies and organizations.
 While a CEO can afford a dedicated cybersecurity team, the average person is on their own when it comes to securing their computers and devices.
-That leaves millions of potential targets vulnerable to cyberattacks, which can range from the sort of data theft and ransomware that is used to target organizations to more personal attacks that aim simply to cause chaos and distress.
+That leaves millions of potential targets vulnerable to cyberattacks, which can range from the sort of data theft and ransomware that is used to target organizations, to more personal attacks that aim simply to cause chaos and distress.

 Many individuals aren't aware of the risk of cyber attacks